emilyedenza/radarr-ruby/README.md

 1. Setting the interval to too short a time could trigger false positives, and get rid of reasonable downloads.
 2. The same goes for setting the download speed threshold too low.
 3. Being impatient about downloads, as this utility promotes one to be, isn't great for the peer-to-peer community.
+4. You could be locked out of qBittorrent's API if you keep entering the wrong credentials.
+Oh yes, that's what I did.

 ## Why Did You Code X in File Y?

-This started out as a tool to solidify my introduction into Ruby, so this is definitely not supposed to be a podium example of how to code applications.
+This started out as a tool to solidify my introduction into Ruby, so this is certainly not supposed to be a podium example of how to code applications.
 It's publicly available for educational purposes only.
 Beware of the bugz!

 ## That Said...